odys-z/x-visual/docsphinx/reference/gltf.rst

 ..

-This created MRT material template, with support of Three.js MRTSupport version, material will be cloned with additional properties, i.e. isMrt & glslVersion.
+This created MRT material template, with support of Three.js MRTSupport version, will be cloned for GLTF nodes' materail with additional properties, i.e. isMrt & glslVersion.

 References
 ----------